-As you can see, these races encompass different genders and different ages, ran on different surfaces over different distances.
-Each race is considered to be an individual race, so the horses aren't exactly accumulating points for an ultimate winner or anything.
-The main race of the event is the Classic, which is more or less like a Derby-style race wherein the prize is a whopping $5 million.
-14 starting horses are ran in all but the Dirt Mile, which only has 12 horses.
+As you can see, these races encompass different ages, ran on different surfaces over different distances.
+Each race is considered an individual race.
+The main race of the event is the Longines Classic, which is more or less like a Derby-style race wherein the prize is a whopping $6 million.
+14 horses run in all but the Dirt Mile, which only has 12 horses.
 These horses are selected by a points system (think CFB), a panel of racing experts, and how horses do in Breeders' Cup Challenge Races, which are held throughout the year.

 Previous Breeders' Cup Winners